Cooking My Dreams

 • When you have a soft silky uniform dough, cover it with plastic wrap and set it aside or in the fridge to rest for 15-20 minutes.

-• Split the dough in 2-3 parts, then take one and cover the rest again with plastic wrap.
+• Split the dough into 2-3 parts, then take one and cover the rest again with plastic wrap.
 Cover the dough with flour, then flatten it with your hands.

 • Start using the rolling pin making pressure from the center outwards.
 Turn and flip the dough often to make it even and add more flour if it becomes sticky.

-• When the dough is uniforly thick about 1-2 mm (approx 1/16"), it's ready to be cut into pasta shapes.
+• When the dough is uniformly thick about 1-2 mm (approx 1/16"), it's ready to be cut into pasta shapes.

 Knife cutting the pasta sheet into tagliatelle strips